DionysiusXaverio/DES/README.md

-The python program DES.py implements the full DES algorithm.
+DES.py implements the full DES algorithm.
+More detail can be found in the included Document.